-Former Liberty standout Isaac Wendland is returning to the Flames as an assistant track & field/cross country coach, beginning in January 2019.
-In his role, he will primarily work with the men's distance runners.
+Former Liberty standout Isaac Wendland returned the Flames as an assistant track & field/cross country coach in January 2019.
+In his role, he primarily works with the men's distance runners.

-Since graduating from Liberty in 2013, Wendland has gained experience coaching high school runners in the Lynchburg area.
-For the last five seasons (2014-18), Wendland worked as an assistant coach for the Jefferson Forest boys' and girls' cross country teams.
+Since graduating from Liberty in 2013, Wendland gained experience coaching high school runners in the Lynchburg area.
+For five seasons (2014-18), Wendland worked as an assistant coach for the Jefferson Forest boys' and girls' cross country teams.